-Public Health Seattle and King County (PHSKC) is responsible for delivering efficient and effective services in throughout King County, coordinating with Local Services in unincorporated areas to ensure residents and business are getting those services; and incorporating where practical, broader King County goals and policies for unincorporated King County.
-The Service Partnership Agreement with Environmental Health Division of PHSKC focuses on three programs: Onsite Sewage System (OSS) Permitting Program, OSS Operations and Maintenance, and Plumbing and Gas Piping Inspections.
+Public Health Seattle and King County (PHSKC) is responsible for delivering efficient and effective services throughout King County, coordinating with Local Services in unincorporated areas to ensure residents and business are getting those services; and incorporating where practical, broader King County goals and policies should be applied.
+The Service Partnership Agreement with The Environmental Health Division of PHSKC focuses on three programs: Onsite Sewage System (OSS) Permitting Program, OSS Operations and Maintenance, and Plumbing and Gas Piping Inspections.